awslabs/amazon-ec2-instance-qualifier/README.md

         [OPTIONAL] the name of the Bucket created in the last run.
 When provided with this flag, the CLI won't create new resources, but try to grab test results from the Bucket.
 If you provide this flag, you don't need to specify any required flags
   -config-file string
-        [OPTIONAL] path to config file for cli input parameters in JSON -custom-script string
+        [OPTIONAL] path to config file for cli input parameters in JSON -cpu-threshold int
+        [REQUIRED] % cpu utilization that should not be exceeded measured by cpu_usage_active. ex: 30 means instances using 30% or less CPU SUCCEED
+  -custom-script string
         [OPTIONAL] path to Bash script to be executed on instance-types BEFORE agent runs test-suite and monitoring -instance-types string
-        [REQUIRED] comma-separated list of instance-types to test -persist
+        [REQUIRED] comma-separated list of instance-types to test -mem-threshold int
+        [REQUIRED] % of memory used that should not be exceeded measured by mem_used_percent. ex: 30 means instances using 30% or less MEM SUCCEED
+  -persist
         [OPTIONAL] set to true if you'd like the tool to keep the CloudFormation stack after the run.
 Default is deleting the stack
   -profile string